phijimmy/ESP32-Automated-Garden-Irrigation/README.md

 ## Initial Setup

 1. Power on the ESP32
-2. Connect to the "Garden Monitor" WiFi network (password: gardening123)
+2. Connect to the "GartenIrrigationSystem" WiFi network (password: gardening123)
 3. Open a browser and navigate to `http://192.168.4.1`
 4. Complete the setup form with your desired configuration
 5. The device will restart and begin monitoring